AxelDevara/AxelDevara/README.md

 ![](https://komarev.com/ghpvc/?username=AxelDevara)

 ## 🌍 What I do
-I research and secure the latest blockchain innovations as well as providing consultations on how blockchain technologies can be applied to our daily life.
+I research and secure the latest blockchain innovations as well as providing consultations on how blockchain technologies can be best applied to our day-to-day activities.

 <br />